mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 ### 6. Building/Quartering Workflow

+**Quarter Creation:**
+1. **Building Unit creates quarters** - Building Unit creates Block Numbers (quarters) with unique identifiers and types
+2. **Quarters linked to commands** - Each quarter is assigned to a specific command

+**Quarter Request Process:**
+3. **Officer requests quarter** - Officer can request a quarter through the system (status: PENDING)
+4. **Building Unit reviews** - Building Unit views pending requests for their command
+5. **Building Unit approves** - Building Unit can approve request and allocate quarter (status: APPROVED)
+6. **Building Unit rejects** - Building Unit can reject request with reason (one-time only - cannot reject again after first rejection) (status: REJECTED)
+7. **Status updates** - When approved, officer's quartered status automatically updates to Yes

+**Quartered Status Management:**
-1. **Command level entry** - At the Command level, Building Unit will enter the Quartered status Yes or No option on the drop down
+8. **Command level entry** - At the Command level, Building Unit enters the Quartered status Yes or No option on the dropdown
-2. **Status on PE form** - The status on the PE form will indicate whether the Officers is quartered or not
+9. **Status on PE form** - The status on the PE (Personal Emolument) form indicates whether the Officer is quartered or not
+10. **Automatic sync** - When Building Unit allocates a quarter or updates quartered status to Yes, it automatically reflects on the officer's emolument form

+**Direct Allocation (Without Request):**
+11. **Search officers** - Building Unit can search for officers at command level
+12. **Direct allocation** - Building Unit can directly allocate quarters to officers without waiting for request
+13. **Status update** - Direct allocation automatically updates officer's quartered status to Yes

+**Deallocation:**
+14. **Deallocate on posting** - When officers are posted, Building Unit deallocates their quarters
+15. **Status update** - Deallocation automatically updates officer's quartered status to No

+**Note:** Building Unit functionality applies to both regular commands and Headquarters, as Building Unit is also a unit under HQ.

 ### 7. Eligibility List for Promotion Workflow